Committed to Enduring Long-Term Growth

 We believe we’re well positioned to deliver long-term balanced growth as several underpinnings remain constant:

-- We operate in a great industry;
+- We operate in a great industry that has a compelling pattern of growth;

 - We have many opportunities available to us, and we are primed to capture these and deliver sustained performance;